-The following chapters give a detailed overview across the three segments 'M+M Software', 'Distribution' and 'VAR Business' forming the M+M business model.
+The following chapters give a detailed overview across the three segments 'M+M Software', 'VAR D/A/CH' and 'Distribution' (old) / 'VAR Europe' (new) forming the M+M business model.

-M+M Software
+Segment M+M Software

-In 2010, over 80% of M+M Software sales continued to come from OPEN MIND AG, while nearly 20% was contributed by DATAflor AG.
+In 2011, over 80% of M+M Software sales continued to come from OPEN MIND AG, while nearly 20% was contributed by DATAflor AG.